Reduks/Reduks/README.md

 ```

 ## Inspiration
-Reduks was inspired in some other tools, and we'd like to thank you all of them
+Reduks was inspired in some other tools, and we'd like to thank all of them

 * React Native - https://facebook.github.io/react-native/